judycurie/judy/docs/projects/final-project.md

  **Next steps:**

-  - calculation of the material thickness for 1:5 stiffnes scaled model  -> testing the kinetic joints with tolerances - > preparation of the fabrication files
+  - calculation of the material thickness for 1:5 stiffness scaled model  -> testing the kinetic joints with tolerances - > preparation of the fabrication files

 ##**Week 11**